AAIR-lab/ATAM/README.md

 ...
 }
 ```
-In this case, *ManipTrajectory.py* having class *ManipTrajectory* needs to be therer at **test_domains/ExampleDomain/Executors**, which specifies how arguments of type *ManipTrajectory* needs to be handled/executed.
+In this case, the file *ManipTrajectory.py* containing class *ManipTrajectory* needs to be present at **test_domains/ExampleDomain/Executors**, which specifies how arguments of type *ManipTrajectory* need to be handled/executed.

 ### 6. Low-level Environment